There has been a lot of talk about how every school is a good school, regardless of whether they are neighbourhood or elite schools.

 5. Elite school students may have different priorities

-Character wise, I don’t really like the attitudes of some of my acquaintances from top JCs.
+Character wise, I didn’t really like the attitudes of some of my acquaintances from top JCs.
 There is this whole elitist mindset and judging people for their achievements thing going around.

 I even had schoolmates who told me things like they will not consider dating a girl or guy who scored 9 points and below for their L1R5 in O levels.
 At inter-JC events, I have encountered many students who ask my JC and credentials before they ask my name.